TheRoyalMuffinMan/Recipe-Website/README.md

-# Recipe-Website
+ # Recipes Website
-This repo contains the contents for a recipe website.
-The website is completely made in html and only contains some images/gifs.
+This is a simple website to practice my skills with regards to HTML.
+Contains some of my favorite meals and their recipes.

+## Learning Outcome

-### Reflection
+### HTML
-The project helped me better understand html and apply some of the skills I've been learning in my down time.
+- Created forms in HTML
+- Learned how to properly structure multiple forms and link them together